Dear guests of our Thermal Window Curtains website ,

 Please, notice, that some curtains on our website are machine washable, for others Dry Cleaning in recommended by the fabric manufacturers.
 Care instructions are posted on each product description page.

 Consider shrinkage of washable curtains made of cotton: Weathermate, Trellis and J Larson style curtains shrink after being washed in cold water and line dry about 1-3% in width and length.
-No driying in the dryer or dry clean!
+No drying in the dryer or dry clean!
 Please, include these numbers in your calculation.
 It might be more wise to install your curtain rod only AFTER washing the Weathermate or Trellis curtains in order to position your rod correctly.

 If you decide to return the curtains, please, refer to our Return Policy.